mytechnotalent/Python-For-Kids/README.md

 A fun IoT RFID project which uses an MFRC522 RFID read and write sensor which interfaces with the Adafruit IO in the cloud!

 -> Click [HERE](https://github.com/mytechnotalent/MicroPython_IoT_RFID_Reader) to read the tutorial on GitHub.

-## MicroPython - Music
-A repo that provides a music module to MicroPython to allow makers to create music within their projects using PWM.

--> Click [HERE](https://github.com/mytechnotalent/MicroPython_Music) to read the tutorial on GitHub.

 <br>